clojuredocs/guides/articles/ecosystem/maven.md

 ## About this guide

 This guide describes how to use Maven to build projects written in Clojure (or in Clojure, and other languages, such as Java).
+Although Leiningen is more popular build tool in the Clojure community, Maven is also used for some projects, such as Clojure Contrib libraries, and may be useful when you need to perform some special tasks during build, that aren't covered by Leiningen's plugins, or when you're integrating Clojure code into existing Maven project.

 ## What is Maven?